leomendes18/leomendes18/README.md

 ### Olá, sou Leonardo Mendes Monteiro 👋
 #### Sobre mim
-.
-Técnico em Informática - IFPBCZ

-.
-Cursando Análise e Desenvolvimento de Sistema 2° - IFPBCZ
+. :books:Cursando Análise e Desenvolvimento de Sistema 2° - IFPBCZ

 <!--
 **leomendes18/leomendes18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.